cherimarie/bw-exercise/design.md

 This project is built with Node, using Express library.
 Node provides nonblocking concurrency, allowing for heavy traffic.
 Express is widely used, well documented, and offers some conveniences.

-Secrets management is via environment variables.
+Secrets management is via environment variables, using the dotenv library.

 HTTP requests with Axios library.